huan-huanma/MLSMPM/README.md

 # MLSMPM
 MLSMPM for large deformation problems
-# 1D Elastic Bar Vibration Simulation using MLS-MPM
+# 1D Elastic Bar Vibration Simulation using MLS-MPM at MLSMPM/master/
 This MATLAB script implements the **Moving Least Squares Material Point Method (MLS-MPM)** for simulating the transient vibration of a **1D elastic bar**.
 The approach combines meshfree MLS shape functions with MPM.

 ---